Basic-Data-Infrastructure/BDI-event-choreography-Edelivery/messaging.md

 Arguably, identifying all four corners is only necessary if these all provide a meaningful role, for example taking accountability for identification and authentication or for audit logging.
 In the case of self-hosting, the original sender and/or the final recipient would equal Corner 2 respectively 3, and either be included as such or be omitted in a more lightweight AS4 profile.

-Comparing with the webhook example, the namespaced identifiers in e-delivery do not seem to be significantly more heavyweight, especially if interoperability more naming schemes than EORI is expected.
+Comparing with the webhook example, the namespaced identifiers in e-delivery do not seem to be significantly more heavyweight, especially if interoperability with more naming schemes than EORI is expected.

 #### Provider signatures